swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 increases.

 To prevent this, the Testing library will calculate how many times to poll the `body`.
 This can be done by dividing the `duration` by the `interval`.
 For example, with the default 1 second duration and 1 millisecond interval, the Testing library could poll 1000 times, waiting 1 millisecond between polling attempts.
-This is immune to the issues posed by concurrent execution, allowing it to scale with system load and test suite size.
+This is resistant to the issues posed by concurrent execution and scales with system load and test suite size.
 This is also very easy for test authors to understand and predict, even if it is not fully accurate to wall-clock time - each poll attempt takes some amount of time, even for very  fast `body` closures.
 Which means that the real-time